C Corp Tax Rates: Everything You Need to Know

 - $5,150,000 + 38 percent of an amount above $15,000,000 for a taxable income above $15,000,000 to $18,333,333.

 - 35 percent of an amount above $18,333,333 for a taxable income above $18,333,333.

 Effective tax planning can help reduce the effect of double taxation while allowing you to take advantage of the corporate structure to gain other benefits.
 With its top corporate tax rate now lower than the top individual rate and its ability to retain income instead of passing all its earnings through to its shareholders, a C corp might be more tax-advantaged than other business structures in certain situations.

 Corporation Tax Deductions

-To further note the deductions that a corporation can take, all necessary and ordinary business expenses can, in fact, be deducted.
+A corporation can also deduct all necessary and ordinary business expenses.
 Deductible expenses include: